 After that come all the user-defined columns as described below.

 Finally, if there were Parameter values in any test shown, those are displayed as the rightmost columns, as shown above.

-This default script includes a number of commented-out column definitions.
-Feel free to uncomment if you'd like to add them to your stats display.
+This default script includes several commented-out column definitions.
+Feel free to uncomment them if you'd like to add them to your stats display.

-To change the order of the columns in the window, simply rearrange the lines of this script and the re-apply it.
+To change the order of the columns in the window, simply rearrange the lines of this script and then re-apply it (press F4).

 See Results Section for more details on results window customization.